Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter S3/Chapter S3 - Spacetime & Gravity.md

 - Event horizon: the “point of no return,” a 3D boundary around the black hole.
   - Not a physical surface; marks where escape is impossible.
   - Anything crossing the horizon cannot send signals back.
+---
+**gravitational time dilation**
+- Gravity affects the passage of time.
+- Stronger gravitational fields → time runs slower relative to weaker fields.
+- Higher altitudes (weaker gravity) → clocks tick faster.
+- Lower altitudes (stronger gravity) → clocks tick slower.
+**thought experiment: accelerating spaceship**
+- Equivalence principle: acceleration ↔ gravity.
+- A spaceship accelerating upward at 9.8 m/s² mimics a gravitational field.
+- Light pulses sent from the back to front of the ship are **redshifted** (appear farther apart in time).
+- Light pulses sent from the front to back are **blueshifted** (appear closer together in time).
+**gravitational redshift**
+- Same effect occurs in a gravitational field:
+  - Light leaving a deep gravitational well → redshifted (lower frequency).
+  - Observer far away sees events in the well as occurring slower.
+---
+**twin paradox overview**
+- Two twins start at the same age.
+- One twin stays on Earth, the other travels at high speed to a distant star and returns.
+- The traveling twin ages **less** than the twin on Earth.
+**special relativity explanation**
+- High-speed motion → moving clock runs slower.
+- Time dilation occurs for the traveling twin.
+- Relative motion alone does **not** explain the asymmetry; acceleration matters.
+**role of acceleration**
+- Traveling twin (Al) accelerates to leave Earth, turn around, and return.
+- Earth-bound twin feels no acceleration (ignoring Earth's gravity).
+- Accelerated twin’s trajectory is **not the straightest possible path** through spacetime.
+- Straightest possible path (in spacetime) → maximizes elapsed time → Earth twin ages more.
+**key insights**
+- Straightest path through spacetime corresponds to **maximum proper time**.
+- Any deviation (acceleration, change of direction) → shorter proper time experienced.
+- Extreme case: traveling at near-light speed → almost no time elapses for the traveler.
+- General relativity perspective: weight/acceleration explains why symmetry between twins is broken.
+---